ltalirz/aiida-on-azure/README.md

 With `blobfuse` being ready and `aiida` being installed one can setup the [backup](https://aiida.readthedocs.io/projects/aiida-core/en/latest/howto/installation.html#backing-up-your-installation) so that the data is stored in the blob.
 Of this way one would make sure that in the case of the failure of the VM the data is stored in as redundant manner as possible.

-### Configuration/deployment of the **compute-cluster**
+### 4. Configuration/deployment of the **compute-cluster**

-When creating a **compute-cluster** in CycleCloud the first thing that one needs to select is which kind of scheduler one wishes to use.
+When creating a **compute-cluster** in CycleCloud, the first thing that one needs to select is which kind of scheduler one wishes to use.
 CycleCloud supports a variety of schedulers such as [PBSPro](https://github.com/Azure/cyclecloud-pbspro), [GridEngine](https://github.com/Azure/cyclecloud-gridengine) and [SLURM](https://github.com/Azure/cyclecloud-slurm).
 Any of these defaults clusters provided with CycleCloud can be used to provision a cluster that can be used in combination with AiiDA with just small modifications.
 The possible options and defaults for a given cluster can be defined via a `template` file.
 The best way to generate a customized cluster is to take one of the templates found in the Azure github, modify it and upload it to the CycleCloud server so that it can be easily deployed.

-For using the **compute-clusters** with AiiDA, one can provision one of the default clusters as they are and afterwards set a [static public IP](https://docs.microsoft.com/en-us/azure/virtual-network/ip-services/virtual-networks-static-private-ip-arm-pportal#change-private-ip-address-to-static) and a [DNS label](https://docs.microsoft.com/en-us/azure/virtual-machines/create-fqdn), these are necessary, if one does not does this the IP address of the head node will vary, which means that one would have to define a different computer every time the IP changes.
+For using the **compute-cluster** with AiiDA, one can provision one of the default clusters from a template and afterwards set a [static public IP](https://docs.microsoft.com/en-us/azure/virtual-network/ip-services/virtual-networks-static-private-ip-arm-pportal#change-private-ip-address-to-static) and a [DNS label](https://docs.microsoft.com/en-us/azure/virtual-machines/create-fqdn).
+Without the last step, the IP address of the head node will vary, and your users would  have to define a different computer every time the IP changes.

-If one uses the pre-defined clusters they come with one of the Azure [HPC images](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/hpc/configure) which come with several compilers and libraries pre-installed which would allow the user to install most of the simulation software required.
+The pre-defined clusters use one of the Azure [HPC images](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/hpc/configure), which come with several compilers and libraries pre-installed which would allow the user to install most of the simulation software required.
 They also come with the [modules](https://modules.readthedocs.io/en/stable/index.html) package to handle the environment variables that different software packages might require.

 The pre-defined clusters allow the users the capability of [adding NFS](https://docs.microsoft.com/en-us/azure/cyclecloud/how-to/mount-fileserver?view=cyclecloud-8) disks to the cluster.
-This is the place where the users `${HOME}` folders will be mounted, it is important to notice that this disk will be persistent both for the head node and the compute nodes, hence it is also a good place to store the simulation code that will be used.
+This is the place where the users' `${HOME}` folders will be mounted.
+It is important to notice that this disk will be persistent both for the head node and the compute nodes, hence it is also a good place to store the simulation code that will be used.
 If one has found a particular NFS configuration that will be used for any cluster one can define it in the cluster `template` file.
 For example the size of the default `shared` filesystem can be defined as
 ```
     [[[volume shared]]]
     Size = 1024